paparazzi-z/MobiusGCN/README.md

 # MobiusGCN
 Internship at Labo ETIS
-A unofficial implement of the paper [3D Human Pose Estimation Using Möbius Graph Convolutional Networks](https://arxiv.org/abs/2203.10554)
+An unofficial and unfinished implement of the paper [3D Human Pose Estimation Using Möbius Graph Convolutional Networks](https://arxiv.org/abs/2203.10554)
 ## Environment
 This repository is build upon Python3.8.10 and PyTorch1.10.0+cu102.
 NVIDIA GPUs are needed to train and test.
 The other requirements are saved in the file [requirements.txt](https://github.com/paparazzi-z/MobiusGCN/blob/main/requirements.txt).
 ## Dataset